2025 - All Construction Projects

 Description of work: Mill and overlay two (2) inches of asphalt in both lanes of I-41 in the project limits.
 Replace cable barrier and guardrail along I-41 mainline and ramps.
 Miscellaneous structure maintenance work.
 Miscellaneous culvert extension and slope flattening work.
 Replace existing box culvert to address flooding issue north of County Z.

-June 9 to June 13: Paving will begin in the northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
-Median grading and restoration work will continue from County D (Military Road) to County Z. Paving work will continue on Black Oak School Road and under the northbound lanes of I-41.
+July 7 to July 11: Paving will continue in the southbound and northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
+Median grading and restoration work will continue from County D (Military Road) to County Z. Work on the County Z overpass will begin.

-June 16 to June 20: Paving will continue in the northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
-Median grading and restoration work will continue from County D (Military Road) to County Z. Paving work will continue on Black Oak School Road and under the northbound lanes of I-41.
+July 14 to July 18: Paving will continue in the southbound and northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
+Median grading and restoration work will continue from County D (Military Road) to County Z. Work on the County Z overpass will continue.

 Ongoing traffic impacts: